InnoDB Tables

 consistent

-non-locking read in SELECT
+non-locking read in SELECTs.
+These features increase

 multiuser concurrency and performance.
 There is no need for

-lock escalation in InnoDB
+lock escalation in InnoDB,

 because row level locks in InnoDB fit in very small space.

-is the first storage manager in MySQL to support
+InnoDB is the first storage manager in MySQL to support

-FOREIGN KEY
+FOREIGN KEY constraints.

-has been designed for maximum performance when processing
+InnoDB has been designed for maximum performance when processing

 large data volumes.
 Its CPU efficiency is probably not